owenBeresford/solemn-sandfish/README.md

 week.

-##  DELIVERABLE (stage 2):
+##  DELIVERABLE (stage 2): [DASH]

-Some of the following:
+*Some* of the following:
+- a slightly larger real SPA app, so it resembles the existing vendors better I'm thinking about Webcomponents for this to keep the code volume down
 - an app deployed to app stores, offering the same interactions as this fast demo
 - a REST API to do translations in bulk.
-Not sure about utility of this unless the audience in a large scale XML person
+Not sure about utility of this unless the audience is a large scale XML user
-- a large PDF with interactions
+- a large PDF *with interactions*
+    The interactions may make this not possible, like interstitials or popup windows in the PDF doc
 - direct retail of the DB to a vendor with similar services

 Stage2 requires that the database is complete.
 This is not waiting on me.